 Most often, though, a company will have a home page with that information, as pages for various products and possibly other items of interest.
 Each page will usually be accessed by either tabs or links that are visible on every page of the website.
 Personal blogs may be part of larger websites.

 In any case, it’s important to know that a person or business may have one, the other, or both.
-The fact that blogs have pages with fresh content on a regular basis is one of the most vital factors in search engine rankings.
+The fact that blogs have pages with fresh content regularly is one of the most vital factors in search engine rankings.
 Rank directly affects the number of people who will see your website or blog.
 Search engines place a very high value on frequent updates.
 All other things being equal, websites – including blogs – that publish new content have a much better chance of being found by people who are searching for those types of products and services.

 How do you start a blog?

 Creating and maintaining a blog is not at all difficult these days.
 There are a few blogging basics you need to know before starting one of your own.
-The following is a quick overview of the elements you’ll want to think about carefully.
+The following is a quick overview of the elements you’ll want to consider carefully.
 Before you start spending any money, you should think about this carefully.

 1. Buy a Domain Name